tscar43/tscar43.github.io/docs/How-to-prompt-effectively-and-ethically.md

 Let's take a look at some different prompts

-**Example**
+!!! example

-><span style = "color:#3F3F46">Give me some book recommendations
+Give me some book recommendations

 This super vague prompt offers very little context to the AI, which will result in the AI not giving a very good answer.

-**Example**
+!!! example

-><span style = "color:#3F3F46">Give me some historical fiction book recommendations that are no longer than 200 pages in length and contain a female main character</span>
+    Give me some historical fiction book recommendations that are no longer than 200 pages in length and contain a female main character

 This prompt is definitely better than the last one, and will yield some good answers, but it can still be improved.

-**Example**
+!!! example

-><span style = "color:#3F3F46">Give me some historical fiction book recommendations that are no longer than 200 pages in length, contain a female main character, and was written 20th century America.
-Also, explain these book recommendations like a passionate English professor at a top university.</span>
+    Give me some historical fiction book recommendations that are no longer than 200 pages in length, contain a female main character, and was written 20th century America.
+Also, explain these book recommendations like a passionate English professor at a top university.

 This is an excellent prompt!
 It gives the AI lots of context for the question and utilizes the AI's ability to take on a role in order to create a better, more comprehensive answer.